ghc/ghc/docs/users_guide/ghci.rst

 its body, because we are usually interested in inspecting the values of the variables bound by the let.

+While stopped at a breakpoint one can show the current evaluation stack with the :ghci-cmd:`:where` command.

 Managing breakpoints
 ^^^^^^^^^^^^^^^^^^^^